SviatoslavBordovski/Python_basics/README.md

-Series of practical guides about the manipulations and practical usage of <code>Python</code> programming language in the SQA.
+Series of practical guides about the manipulations and practical usage of <code>Python</code> programming language in the <code>SQA</code> engineering.